July 1936 military uprising in Seville: In historiography

-Almost immediately after sezing power in the centre of Seville Queipo embarked on the propaganda campaign of self-exaltation; he maintained and cultivated it until deposed and sent to Argentina in mid-1939.
+Almost immediately after seizing power in the centre of Seville Queipo embarked on the propaganda campaign of self-exaltation; he maintained and cultivated it until deposed and sent to Argentina in mid-1939.
 He claimed to have taken control of the fourth largest city in Spain, with a garrison of 7,000 people, with just 130 soldaditos, all thanks to his own decisiveness, bravery, and wit.
 Franco initially endorsed this myth, though later he did not tolerate adulation of any Nationalist leader except himself and there was even a period in the 1940s when a total media blackout was imposed upon Queipo.
 The latter was getting increasingly bitter about what he perceived as marginalisation of his role in the official historiographic Francoist narrative, in 1950 exchanging angry letters with the caudillo.
 However, both Franco-centred and Queipo-centred visions coincided in their claims that Seville was a dangerous hotbed of marxist revolutionaries and the coup prevented the city from falling into hands of the red homegrown bolsheviks.
 This version, with varying degrees of emphasis put on the personal achievements of Queipo, survived Francoism, and was maintained until the 1990s.

 In academic historiography it is often maintained that the coup in Seville succeeded largely thanks to Queipo, having been "combinación entre audacia y bluff", "audaz golpe de mano" and "the greatest initial achievement by any of the rebel leaders".
 In terms of importance for the rebels, it was the "revolt’s most crucial and audacious single operation"; first because it produced the seizure of a radical left-wing stronghold, very much an Anarchist fortress, and second because it resulted in control of the strategic spot on the map of Spain, which in turn enabled bringing the Army of Africa to the peninsula and then advancing across Extremadura and New Castile towards Madrid.
 However, recently the historiographic focus shifted from the personality of Queipo towards the well-developed conspiracy network, operational in Seville since the spring of 1936.
 Some historians are principally concerned about dismantling what they perceive as the myth of Queipo; their objective is to prove that the likes of Cuesta Moreneo left only the final touches to the extravagant general, while indecision and ineptitude of local commanders like Villa-Abrille were among key other factors.
 Last but not least, since earlier works of Gerald Brenan and Gabriel Jackson there is growing focus on repression, and Queipo is increasingly frequently pictured as an eccentric, psychopathic sadist.